 Serve with:

-- For KBBQ, serve with lettuce wraps alongside Beef Bulgogi or Spicy Pork Belly Bulgogi.
+- KBBQ.
+Serve with lettuce wraps alongside Beef Bulgogi, Spicy Pork Belly Bulgogi, or Gochujang Chicken.

-- For grain bowls, make it the base of Hwe Dup Bap or Salmon Poke.
+- Grain bowls.
+A great base for Hwe Dup Bap or Salmon Poke.

-- For soups and stews, try Soondubu Jjigae or Doenjang Jjigae.
+- Soup.
+So good with Soondubu Jjigae or Doenjang Jjigae.

-- Or serve alongside other banchan (side dishes), like Dubu Jorim or Soy Sauce Quail Eggs.
+- Banchan.
+Or serve alongside other banchan (side dishes), like Dubu Jorim or Soy Sauce Quail Eggs.

 Equipment